lgp171188/launchpad/lib/lp/bugs/doc/externalbugtracker-bugzilla-lp-plugin.rst

 list of all the bug IDs in the passed set that have been changed since that datetime.

-This is acheived by calling the Launchpad.get_bugs() method on the remote server and passing it a 'changed_since' parameter.
+This is achieved by calling the Launchpad.get_bugs() method on the remote server and passing it a 'changed_since' parameter.

     >>> bugzilla.xmlrpc_transport.print_method_calls = True